 In Rochester Hills, another suburb a bit further north of Detroit, while those pushing book bans have largely failed, at least two library workers faced accompanying homophobic harassment.
 In November 2021, Republican-endorsed candidate Julianne Reyes was elected to the library board.
 After “reviewing the books in the library,” Reyes posted on her campaign Facebook page, “I know without a doubt that God called me here.”
 At her first board meeting, she asked how a patron could challenge a book.
 Before the next board meeting, an Oakland County GOP delegate had filed nine book challenges at once.

 Since then, there have been at least 13 challenges, targeting 11 titles.
 (It’s possible there were other informal challenges not captured in public records.)
 No books were removed, though the library considered weeding out one book due to low circulation.
-Three of the book challengers were Reyes and other 2022 Oakland County GOP delegates—including one who was present at the Capitol insurrection on January 6, 2021, calling it “great fellowship.”
+Two of the people behind the challenges were 2022 Oakland County GOP delegates.* Another challenger was present at the Capitol insurrection on January 6, 2021, calling it “great fellowship.”

 Compared to Patmos or Dearborn, there’s been little public attention to the book ban attempts at Rochester Hills—not after Reyes asked if the board wanted to form a “citizen committee to review material challenges,” not even after a June 2022 Pride event became a target of complaints and harassment.
 The event, Pride Crafternoon, was organized by one of the only openly queer employees at that branch (who asked to remain anonymous due to safety concerns).
 The worker was well aware of the book challenges filed over the previous year; they’d been tasked with creating book reports for 15 separate titles.
 As the Pride event neared, the librarian received harassing phone calls at work, “telling me that I was a groomer and I’m going to hell.”